 - Monitoring – Never miss a renewal again!

-If you haven’t already, take a look at the first post of the series to learn more about what contract lifecycle management is and how new technologies are changing the execution of it.
+If you have not already, take a look at the first post of the series to learn more about what contract lifecycle management is and how new technologies are changing the execution of it.
 As well as the second post if you want to dive into some typical challenges of contract management and how to avoid them.

 Before we start, it’s important to reflect on the context and overarching purpose of effective contract lifecycle management.
 For almost every organization this will be the same — to reduce costs and risks while remaining in control of their contracts.

 In general terms, key questions for determining if your contract management is successful are: